-Craig has been a member of the Merkle executive team for more than a decade.
-In his role as President, Merkle Americas, he oversees all aspects of Merkle’s North American operation, including sales, account management, solutions, services, and marketing.
-He is responsible for driving the P&L for Merkle Americas, representing more than 80% of the agency’s revenue and employee base.
-His team of more than 4,000 is charged with the core goal of delivering exceptional value for clients across the full spectrum of people-based marketing competencies, including performance media, customer experience, CRM, loyalty, and enterprise technology services.
-In addition, Craig is responsible for the discovery, vetting, and management of acquisitions that support the strategic direction of Merkle’s Americas plan.
-Recent examples include the acquisitions of DWA, a global B-to-B digital media and marketing agency; HelloWorld, a digital marketing solutions provider with dominant position in promotion and loyalty solutions; and Filter, a leading experience design and digital marketing company.
+Craig has been a direct report of Merkle’s Chairman and previous long-time CEO David Williams for more than a decade, playing an integral part in driving the company’s growth and profitability as it climbed to $1 billion in annual revenue.
+In his previous role as President, Merkle Americas, he was responsible for all aspects of Merkle’s North American operation, including sales, account management, solutions, services, and marketing.
+He was responsible for driving the P&L for Merkle Americas, representing more than 80% of the agency’s revenue and employee base.
+He led a team of more than 4,000 employees charged with the core goal of delivering exceptional value for clients across the full spectrum of people-based marketing competencies.

 From 2010-2014, Craig held Merkle’s Chief Marketing Officer position, driving corporate strategy for the business and spearheading the ground-up development of the agency’s marketing communication, PR, and events organizations.
 As CMO, he led the evolution and rebranding of Merkle from a database marketing company to a digitally enabled customer relationship marketing (CRM) agency, driven by data, analytics, and technology – a concept now known as Connected CRM®.